cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     If successful, an `HTTP/2 201` response is returned, indicating the REST API call has been correctly received by the CloudBees CI controller.

-7. Issue the following command to trigger the build and schedule an agent pod to run the Pipeline code:
+7. Issue the following command to trigger the build and schedule an agent pod to run the pipeline code:

    ```sh
     eval $(terraform output --raw cbci_agents_pods)
    ```
 8. In the CloudBees CI UI, sign on to the `team-b` controller.
-9. Navigate to the `ws-cache` Pipeline and select the first build, indicated by the `#1` build number.
+9. Navigate to the `ws-cache` pipeline and select the first build, indicated by the `#1` build number.
 10. Select [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) and examine the build logs.

 > [!NOTE]
-> - This Pipeline uses [CloudBees Workspace Caching](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-cache-step).
+> - This pipeline uses [CloudBees Workspace Caching](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-cache-step).
 Once the second build is complete, you can find the read cache operation at the beginning of the build logs and the write cache operation at the end of the build logs.
 > - If build logs contains `Failed to upload cache`, it is likely related to a `suffix` in your Terraform variables, and the recommendations from the [Deploy](#deploy) section were not followed.
 > - Transitions to the hibernation state may happen if the defined [grace period](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_configuring_hibernation) of inactivity (idle) has been reached.